Botox Injections

 Cost of Botox injections

 Botox injections are typically priced at a flat rate or per unit cost.
+Per unit prices typically range from $10 to $15.
 A “unit” of Botox, or any injectable for that matter, is a very small measurement of the drug.
 The exact number of units you’ll need to reach your goals is something that will be discussed during your consultation.
+The following is the average number of units you might expect with your treatment:

 Factors affecting the cost of treatment

-Does insurance cover the cost of Botox?
+Does insurance cover the cost?

 Generally speaking, cosmetic procedures to address wrinkles and the signs of aging are not covered.
 However, medical uses for Botox, like excessive sweating or muscle spasms, might be.